The Visibility Paradox That's Destroying Cannabis Retail

 If your Google Local ranking drops 5 spots, you get alerts.
 Analytics show the decline.
 You can audit, optimize, fix.

 If you're invisible in ChatGPT?
-You have no data.
-No dashboard.
-No metrics.
-No way to measure or fix it.
-SOCi's report is the first large-scale proof that the gap exists , but individual dispensaries have no way to audit their own ChatGPT visibility today.
+You have no native dashboard.
+No standard metric.
+No easy way to measure or fix it.
+SOCi's report is one large-scale proof that the gap exists, but individual dispensaries still need to build their own AI visibility audits.

 This creates a silent measurement crisis.
 Dispensary operators see their Google traffic holding steady and assume their visibility strategy is working.
 They're only winning half the visibility war.
 The other half is invisible.